-Also a cool street famous for the summer flea market, the Norrebro theatre and the antique shops full of treasures that start to disappear, being replaced by restaurants, bars, and wine boutiques.
+Also a cool street, famous for the summer flea market, the Norrebro theatre and the antique shops full of treasures that start to disappear, being replaced by restaurants, bars, and wine boutiques.

 #02 Bike all along the quay and waterfront

-The easiest way to grab a bike is to rent it for the whole day through the app Donkey Republic.
+Most noteworthy, the easiest way to grab a bike is to rent it for the whole day through the app Donkey Republic.

 #03 Admire the stunning modern architecture